 Red Knots (Calidris canutus rufa) stop at Delaware Bay during northward migration to feed on eggs of horseshoe crabs (Limulus polyphemus).
-The northward migration of C. c. rufa coincides with the spawning of horseshoe crabs, whose eggs are an excellent food resource for a migrating Red Knots because they have a high energy content and are easily digestible (Karpanty et al. 2006, Haramis et al. 2007).
-Horseshoe crabs are therefore an important food resource for Red Knots as well as other shorebirds at Delaware Bay.
+The northward migration of C. c. rufa coincides with the onset of spawning of L. polyphemus, whose eggs are an excellent food resource for a migrating Red Knots because they have a high energy content and are easily digestible (Karpanty et al. 2006, Haramis et al. 2007).
+Horseshoe crabs are thus an important food resource for Red Knots as well as other shorebirds at Delaware Bay.

-Horseshoe crabs have been harvested since at least 1990 for use as bait in American eel (Anguilla rostrata) and whelk (Busycon) fisheries (Kreamer and Michels 2009).
-In the late 1990s and early 2000s the estimated number of Red Knots counted at Delaware Bay declined from ~50,000 to ~13,000 (Niles et al. 2008).
-The number of horseshoe crabs harvested peaked in the late 1990s and then declined in the early 2000s.
+Horseshoe crabs have been harvested since at least 1990 for use as bait in American eel (Anguilla rostrata) and whelk (Busycon sp.) fisheries (Kreamer and Michels 2009).
+In the 1990s and early 2000s the estimated number of Red Knots counted at Delaware Bay during aerial surveys declined from ~50,000 to ~13,000 (Niles et al. 2008).
+The number of horseshoe crabs harvested began to increease around 1990, peaked in the late 1990s, and then declined in the early 2000s.
 Avian conservation biologists hypothesized that unregulated harvest of horseshoe crabs from Delaware Bay in the 1990s prevented sufficient refueling during stopover for successful migration to the breeding grounds, nesting, and survival for the remainder of the annual cycle (Baker et al. 2004, McGowan et al. 2011).